hvignolo87/superside-challenge/README.md

 ### 2. Install the project dependencies

-Run these commands in this sequence:
+Run these commands in this sequence (beware if you've `poetry` already installed in your machine):

 ```bash
 make install-poetry